SkalskiP/ILearnDeepLearning.py/README.md

 ## Description

-This repository contains small projects related to Neural Networks and Deep Learning in general.
-Subject are closely linekd with articles I publish on [Medium][1].
+This repository contains small projects mainly related to Deep Learning but also Data Science in general.
+Subjects are closely linekd with articles I publish on [Medium][1] and are intended to complement the blog posts.
+I hope that the content of the repository will turn out to be interesting and, above all, useful.
 I encourage you both to read as well as to check how the code works in the action.

 ## Hit the ground running